 python -m ghpythonremote._configure_ironpython_installation ^ "%APPDATA%\McNeel\Rhinoceros\7.0\Plug-ins\^ IronPython (814d908a-e25c-493d-97e9-ee3861957f49)\settings\lib"

-All the examples files are copied in the %APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples folder.
+All the examples files are copied to %APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples on Windows, and ~/Grasshopper/UserObjects/gh-python-remote/examples on Mac.
 You can also download them from the github repo.

 From Grasshopper to Python

 Open the example file GH_python_remote.ghx in Grasshopper, or drop the gh-python-remote component on the canvas.

 Use the location input to define the location of the Python interpreter you want to connect to.

 Use the modules input to define the modules you want to access in the GHPython component.